History of Uttar Pradesh: Middle Kingdoms (c. 200 BCE – 1206 CE)

 Most of the invaders of south India passed through the Gangetic plains of what is today Uttar Pradesh.
 Control over this region was of vital importance to the power and stability of all of India's major empires, including the Maurya (320–200 BC), Kushan (100–250 CE), Gupta (350–600 CE), and Gurjara-Pratihara (650–1036 CE) empires.
 Following the Huns invasions that broke the Gupta empire, the Ganges-Yamuna Doab saw the rise of Kannauj.

+The Maukhari dynasty came to power with the decline of the Gupta Empire.
 During the reign of Harshavardhana (590–647), the Kannauj empire reached its zenith.
 It spanned from Punjab in the north and Gujarat in the west to Bengal in the east and Odisha in the south.
 It included parts of central India, north of the Narmada River and it encompassed the entire Indo-Gangetic plain.
+The Pushyabhuti dynasty were followed by the Varman dynasty which achieved hegemony over North India under Yashovarman.
+The Ayudha dynasty succeeded them in Kannauj.

 Many communities in various parts of India claim descent from the migrants of Kannauj.
 Soon after Harshavardhana's death, his empire disintegrated into many kingdoms, which were invaded and ruled by the Gurjara-Pratihara empire, which challenged Bengal's Pala Empire for control of the region.
 Kannauj was several times invaded by the south Indian Rashtrakuta Dynasty from the 8th century to the 10th century.

+In the middle of the 13th century the Srinet rajput "Chandrasen", expel the Domkatar/Drontikar bhumihar from the eastern Basti.

+[As per a legend; the basti area is ruled by some Rajbhars way before. (no definite evidence is found to justify it.)]

-Delhi Sultanate Era (1206 – 1526)
+Delhi Sultanate Era (1206–1526)

 Parts or all of Uttar Pradesh were ruled by the Delhi Sultanate for 320 years (1206–1526).
 Five dynasties ruled over the Sultanate sequentially: the Mamluk dynasty (1206–90), the Khalji dynasty (1290–1320), the Tughlaq dynasty (1320–1414), the Sayyid dynasty (1414–51), and the Lodi dynasty (1451–1526).